EclecticGriffin/website/content/draft/first-project_draft_91061979.md

-This is not to say that the members of this project should bear the responsibility for the military's actions, but nor does it release them from culpability.
-If you help make or improve weapons then you do not get to turn away from the consequences, however many steps removed you are.
-All software, I fear, suffers from this problem far more than we realize.
-Github contracts with ICE.
-Many of us use Github.
+This is not to say that the members of this project should bear the responsibility for the military's actions, but nor does it release them from culpability. *If you help make or improve weapons then you do not get to turn away from the consequences, however many steps removed you are.* All software, I fear, suffers from this problem far more than we realize.
+Like it or not, we are irrevocably connected with one another.
+Our decisions ripple outward.

+A final example: Github contracts with ICE.
+Many of us use Github to develop our tools, to do our research, to hopefully improve the world with our work.
 Does that mean we are supporting the atrocities ICE commits by continuing to use Github and in doing so maintaining its dominance in the space?
-There are no easy answers here.
+This problem exists for all major platforms and most tech companies: Facebook subverts democracy, Amazon abuses workers and hosts a significant portion of the internet, not all of which can be said to be good, and there are no shortages of things to lambast Google over.
+And that is just what we, the public, happen to know about.
+We can be nearly certain that there are plenty of backroom deals we would find equally, if not more troubling.

+There is the common adage that "There is no ethical consumption under capitalism" which I often see misused with the implied follow-on: "so I'll just do whatever".
+Rather, I think it is the recognition that we are tied up in oppressive systems beyond our control which we, as individuals, cannot topple alone nor fully divest from.
+But that does not absolve us of responsibility.
+In our shared humanity, *we are obligated* to consider our impacts on the world.
+This applies all the more for the tools we make and the institutions we support.

-At the risk of being labeled a hyperbolic bleeding heart, let me say this: these are the stakes.
+So, at the risk of being labeled a hyperbolic bleeding heart, let me say this: these are the stakes.
 If you do not consider how the tools you make will be used, you will ultimately aid in the killing of others.
 In the subjugation of others.
 In the perpetuation of systems of oppression that bind us all.
 You will, in your ignorance, sharpen the teeth of monsters or, worse still, teach them to wield fire.

 I wish I had some words of hope or advice to end on.
 But computers are ultimately tools, and we too can use tools to make things better.
 I hope we do.